 The difference is dramatic.
 Although SAT/ACT scores and high school GPA both create racial stratification, the demographic footprint of the tests is far more pronounced.
-At the bottom of the pool, underrepresented minorities comprise 78% of the lowest SAT/ACT decile, compared to 51% of the lowest HSGPA decile.
-Conversely, at the top of the pool-those most likely to be admitted- Latinx and Blacks make up 23% of the top HSGPA decile but just 5% of the top SAT/ACT decile.
-Underrepresented minority applicants are far less likely to rise to the top of the pool when ranked by test scores in place of high school grades.
+At the bottom of the pool, underrepresented minorities comprise 60 percent of the lowest SAT/ACT decile, compared to 39 percent of the lowest HSGPA decile.
+Conversely, at the top of the pool-those most likely to be admitted-Latinos and blacks make up 12 percent of the top HSGPA decile but just 5 percent of the top SAT/ACT decile.
+Underrepresented minority applicants are less than half as likely to rise to the top of the pool when ranked by test scores in place of high-school grades.